Published June 8, 2026 · Updated June 18, 2026

 Do lentils need to be soaked before cooking?

-No — lentils are one of the few legumes that do not require soaking.
+No, lentils are one of the few legumes that do not require soaking.
 Simply rinse them under cold water, pick out any debris or small stones, and add them directly to your pot.
-Red lentils cook in 15–20 minutes, green and brown in 20–30 minutes.
+Red lentils cook in 15 to 20 minutes, green and brown in 20 to 30 minutes.
 Soaking can slightly reduce cook time, but it is not necessary and does not significantly affect nutrition or texture.

 How long do cooked lentils last in the fridge?

 Plain cooked lentils last up to 5 days in an airtight container in the refrigerator.
-Assembled lentil bowls with dressing mixed in are best consumed within 3–4 days.
+Assembled lentil bowls with dressing mixed in are best consumed within 3 to 4 days.
 For best results, store dressings, fresh herbs, and delicate toppings like feta or avocado separately and add them just before eating rather than mixing everything in advance.

 Can I freeze batch-cooked lentils?

-Yes — plain cooked lentils freeze very well for up to 3 months.
-Slightly undercook the lentils (by about 3–4 minutes) before freezing, as they will continue cooking when reheated and can become mushy if fully cooked before freezing.
+Yes, plain cooked lentils freeze very well for up to 3 months.
+Slightly undercook the lentils (by about 3 to 4 minutes) before freezing, as they will continue cooking when reheated and can become mushy if fully cooked before freezing.
 Portion into 1-cup servings in freezer bags, flatten before sealing for faster thawing, and thaw overnight in the refrigerator before use.

 What lentil variety is best for meal prep bowls?

-Green lentils are the best all-purpose choice for meal prep bowls — they hold their shape after cooking, work well both warm and cold, and have a mild enough flavour to work with Mediterranean, Indian, Mexican, or Middle Eastern seasoning profiles.
-French Puy (green) lentils are the premium version with firmer texture and peppery flavour.
+Green lentils are the best all-purpose choice for meal prep bowls; they hold their shape after cooking, work well both warm and cold, and have a mild enough flavor to work with Mediterranean, Indian, Mexican, or Middle Eastern seasoning profiles.
+French Puy (green) lentils are the premium version with firmer texture and peppery flavor.
 Avoid red lentils for bowls, as they break down into a soft purée during cooking.

 You Might Also Like

-A comforting keto-friendly soup that pairs red lentils with roasted carrots — ideal for autumn and winter meal prep.
+A comforting soup pairing red lentils with roasted carrots.

 Lentil recipes earn their place in any meal prep rotation because they genuinely deliver on all three things that matter: nutrition, cost, and time.
-A single 30-minute Sunday batch gives you the protein and fibre foundation for a full week of lunches — dressed each day differently so it never feels repetitive.
+A single 30-minute Sunday batch gives you the protein and fiber foundation for a full week of lunches, dressed each day differently so it never feels repetitive.

 Start with the Mediterranean Bowl in the recipe card.
-Once you’ve made it twice, the base batch becomes muscle memory, and the four flavour variations follow naturally.
-It’s one of the highest-ROI cooking skills you can build.
+Once you have made it twice, the base batch becomes muscle memory, and the four flavor variations follow naturally.
+It is one of the highest-ROI cooking skills you can build.

 Medical Disclaimer: The nutritional information provided in this article is for informational purposes only.
 While we strive for accuracy, individual responses to foods vary.
 Always consult with your healthcare provider or registered dietitian about dietary changes.